docker/docs/docker-hub/access-tokens.md

 Docker Hub lets you create personal access tokens as alternatives to your password.
 You can use tokens to access Hub images from the Docker CLI.

 Using personal access tokens provides some advantages over a password:
-* You can investigate when an access token was used last, and disable or delete it if you find any suspicious activity.
+* You can investigate the last usage of the access token and disable or delete it if you find any suspicious activity.
 * When logged in with an access token, you can't perform any admin activity on the account, including changing the password.

->**Warning**
+>**Important**
 >
 > Treat access tokens like your password and keep them secret.
 Store your
 > tokens securely (for example, in a credential manager).
-{: .warning }
+{: .important}

-Access tokens are also useful in building integrations, since you can issue multiple tokens &ndash; one for each integration &ndash; and revoke them at any time.
+Access tokens are valuable for building integrations, since you can issue multiple tokens &ndash; one for each integration &ndash; and revoke them at any time.